 Four hundred years later, in 1906, Ludwig Pollak, an Austro-Czech archaeologist, antiques dealer and director of Rome's Museo Barracco, made a remarkable discovery.
 While rummaging about in a builder‘s yard, close to where the sculpture had been found, he came across a fragment of a marble arm, which bore a stylistic similarity to the figure of Laocoön.

 He presented it to the Vatican Museums, where it remained in their storerooms for half a century.
-It wasn't until 1957 that the faux limbs were finally removed and Pollak's fragment reattached.
+It wasn't until 1957 that the fig-leafs and faux limbs were finally removed and Pollak's fragment reattached.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and